anasrazaofficial/nodejs/README.md

 3. `app.set("view engine", "ejs")` = This is use for rendering web pages.
 The term 'View engine' allow us to render web pages using template files and 'ejs' is the type of view engine.

+4. In routes, we can pass middleware in such a way, `route.get('/abc/def',middleware, controllerMethod)`

 >Code: [fileUpload, View engine and urlencoded](./ejsAndCloudinary/app.js)

 ### Swagger